‘Try breastfeeding!’: Bette Midler slammed for comments on formula shortage

 Moreover, Summers says some women don’t produce milk at all.
 Additionally, new mothers could have other health issues and personal conflicts that make breastfeeding an unrealistic option.

-A bit later Monday night, Midler added to the controversy, tweeting: “People are piling on because of former tweet.
+A bit later, Midler added to the controversy, tweeting: “People are piling on because of former tweet.
 No shame if you can’t breastfeed, but if you can & are somehow convinced that your own milk isn’t as good as a ‘scientifically researched product’, that’s something else again.
 The monopoly news is news to me, tho, no lie. #WETNURSES.”

 Summers says that while he’s never going to shortchange the value of breastmilk, he finds the idea that breastmilk is superior to formula is “supremely unhelpful.”